codemann8/alttpr_codetracker_codemann8/README.md

   - Alternate Layout
     - 1: Simple Item/Key Grid (default)
     - 2: Advanced View - Has the largest map and most information displayed
-    - 3: Custom Broadcast - Custom user-defined view - Override `layouts/broadcast_custom.json` to define the layout - See `Customization` section below
+    - 3: Custom Broadcast - Custom user-defined view - Override `layouts/broadcast_custom.json` to define the layout - See `Customization` section above
 #### Autotracker
   - Auto Pin Current Dungeon - This will auto-pin the current dungeon you are in when you enter a new dungeon
   - Disable Auto Dungeon Item Tracking - Changes whether dungeon items (keys/maps/compasses) are auto-tracked or not